kworkflow/kworkflow/documentation/man/features/configm.rst

 DESCRIPTION
 ===========
 The **configm** command manages different versions of the project's **.config** file.
 It provides the save, load, remove, and list operations of such files.
+By default, if the user does not provide any parameter, the configm will list all configs under kw management.

 OPTIONS
 =======